Sin Salida (2010): Storylines

 The event featured six professional wrestling matches with different wrestlers involved in pre-existing scripted feuds, plots and storylines.
 Wrestlers were portrayed as either heels (referred to as rudos in Mexico, those that portray the "bad guys") or faces (técnicos in Mexico, the "good guy" characters) as they followed a series of tension-building events, which culminated in a wrestling match or series of matches.

 On April 12, 2010, a contingent of former AAA wrestlers including Psicosis II, Histeria, Maniaco, El Alebrije and Cuije appeared on a CMLL show in Puebla, Puebla.
 The group drown into the arena in a black SUV and attacked La Sombra, El Hijo del Fantasma and La Máscara after they just finished wrestling.
 Brazo de Plata, Místico and Jon Strongman tried to help out but were kept away by CMLL rudos Averno, El Texano Jr. and El Terrible.
 Following the attack the former AAA wrestlers returned to the SUV and left the arena.
 The group made several subsequent attacks during CMLL shows, and were soon after introduced as Los Independientes after the "Independent circuit".
 Over the subsequent weeks the Los Independientes group was renamed Los Invasores and expanded with Universo 2000, Máscara Año 2000, Mr. Águila and Olímpico.
-CMLLL mainstay Héctor Garza turned on his team mates and joined Los Invasores.
-On May 20, 2010 CMLL held a press conference to announce the Sin Salida event and also announced that Héctor Garza and Mr. Águila were the co-leaders of the group.
-During the press conference CMLL also announced that they would be holding Sin Salida (Spanish for "No Exit") event on June 6, 2010 and that it would center on the CMLL vs. Invasores storyline as four of the five matches featured Invasores wrestlers.
+CMLLL mainstay Héctor Garza turned on his teammates and joined Los Invasores.
+On May 20, 2010, CMLL held a press conference to announce the Sin Salida event and also announced that Héctor Garza and Mr. Águila were the co-leaders of the group.
+During the press conference CMLL also announced that they would be holding Sin Salida (Spanish for "No Exit") event on June 6, 2010, and that it would center on the CMLL vs. Invasores storyline as four of the five matches featured Invasores wrestlers.

 CMLL later added one final match as the main event of Sin Salida, a Lucha de Apuestas, hair vs. hair match between Taichi and Máximo to the show.
 The match came about as a result of a confrontation between the two during a CMLL show the previous week.
 At the May 28, 2010 Super Viernes Taichi teamed up with Okumura and Ray Mendoza.
 Jr. to take on Máximo, Volador Jr. and El Hijo del Fantasma.
 In the second fall Máximo tried to kiss Taichi during the match which caused Taichi to respond by kicking Máximo in the groin area in full view of the referee, drawing a disqualification loss for his team, building on the storyline that Máximo's Exotico ring character bothers Taichi.